Purchase object

 Purchase objects, event objects, and webhooks

 Using the example provided, we can see that someone bought a backpack with the properties: color, monogram, checkout duration, size, and brand.
-While we cannot go into a campaign and segment the users based on these properties, we can use these properties strategically by using them in the form of a receipt, to send a custom message through a channel using Liquid.
+We can then create segments with these properties by using purchase event properties or send custom messages through a channel using Liquid.
 For example, “Hello Ann F., Thanks for purchasing that red, medium backpack for $40.00!
 Thanks for shopping at Backpack Locker!”